stripe-archive/datadog-cli-tools/README.md

 dashboards-using-metrics some.metric.name
 ```

-Returns the IDs of any screenboards or timeboards in wich the given regexp pattern is used in the definition.
+Returns the IDs of any screenboards or timeboards in which the given regexp pattern is used in the definition.

 ## monitors-using-metrics